pseleni/ts_clustering/README.md

 ## Structure

     .
-    ├── analytics               # Contains the results for each a-m combination ├── images                  # All images
+    ├── images                  # All images
     │   ├── dtw                 # Images for dtw metric
     │   |    ├── ami            # AMI images